kodiua/angular-styleguide-es6/README.md

 # Angular Style Guide

-This is an ES6 fork of the Angular Style Guide by John Papa.
+This is an ES6 fork of the popular Angular Style Guide by John Papa.
 It is intended for use with the generator-gulp-angular and Babel, and things that do not apply in that circumstance have been removed.

-*Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

 ## Table of Contents